Portugal curbs travel, extends lockdown in face of world's worst virus surge

 Some hospitals are running out of beds, others see dwindling oxygen supplies, and doctors and nurses are over-stretched.
 Staff at the Cascais Hospital, near Lisbon, told Reuters they were exhausted.
 “There is no end in sight,” one nurse said.

 Parliament voted to extend the new lockdown until at least Feb.
 14. It came into force on Jan.
-15 for the first time since the initial wave of the pandemic.
+15 for the first time since the initial wave.
 Non-essential services are closed, remote work is compulsory where possible and schools are shut.

-“Unfortunately we are dealing with a disease that surprises us every day and we do not give up... we continue to fight every day,” Health Minister Marta Temido told parliament.
+Between Portugal and neighbouring Spain, travel will only be allowed for the transportation of goods or for health reasons.
+Workers and Portuguese nationals returning home can cross the land border too.

+Cabinet Affairs Minister Mariana Vieira da Silva also said the government could restrict flights to Portugal from certain countries when necessary.
+A mandatory quarantine for passengers arriving from elsewhere could also be imposed.

 Germany said on Wednesday it was willing to help and had sent military medical experts to Portugal to assess what kind of support it could bring.

-Officials said the first phase of Portugal’s vaccination plan will be extended by around two months into April as delivery delays mean the country will receive just half the expected doses by March.
+Officials said the first phase of Portugal’s vaccination plan would be extended by around two months into April as delivery delays meant the country would receive just half the expected doses by March.

-Reporting by Victoria Waldersee, Sergio Goncalves and Catarina Demony; Writing by Ingrid Melander and Catarina Demony; Editing by Andrei Khalip, Peter Graff
+Reporting by Victoria Waldersee, Sergio Goncalves and Catarina Demony; Writing by Ingrid Melander and Catarina Demony; Editing by Andrei Khalip, Peter Graff, Alison Williams and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.